rflrydzn/tagger/README.md

 npm run dev
 ```

-The CLI will open a browser window to install the app on your development store.
+The CLI will open a browser window to authenticate and install the app on your development store.

 ---